rahulvashisth3/salarypredictionportfolio/README.md

 6.Explore data

 7.Summarize Numerical and Categorical variables.
-Confirmed jobId is a unique identifier for the job postings
+Confirmed jobId is a unique identifier for the job postings.

-8. Review Correlation between each feature and the target variable using plots and feature counts as required
+8. Review Correlation between each feature and the target variable using plots and feature counts as required.

-9.Identify correlation between all features respectively by using label encoding categorical features with the mean salary
+9.Identify correlation between all features respectively by using label encoding categorical features with the mean salary.

-10.Set baseline model
+10.Set baseline model :

   - Using the correlation martix, identified the highest correlated feature and use this to build a simple linear regression model to predict the salary, using negative mean     squared error as the quality of an estimator and values closer to zero are better

   - The baseline MSE error was -1367

-11. Hypothesize solutions
+11. Hypothesize solutions :

   - Multiple Linear Regression - includes more than one feature, which could improve the model